9bany/create-tag-to-another-action/README.md

 # Create tag

 An action that create a tag and push to repository.

+> 🚧 This repository has been archived by the owner.
+It is now read-only. check new [repo](https://github.com/browng-io/create-tag-to-another-action)

 ## Cases resolved
 - [x] Triggering by other repository.